ahmedmmkms/last-mile-control-tower/docs/vercel-deployment-guide.md

 Vercel automatically deploys your application whenever you push changes to your main branch.
 For pull requests, Vercel creates preview deployments that can be accessed via unique URLs.

+This project also includes GitHub Actions workflows for CI/CD:
+- Automated testing on multiple Node.js versions
+- Deployment to Vercel using GitHub Actions

+For detailed instructions on setting up GitHub Actions, see our [GitHub Actions Setup Guide](github-actions-setup.md).

+**Note for Hobby Accounts:** The GitHub Actions workflows work perfectly with Vercel hobby accounts.
+You'll just need to find your Organization ID (usually your username) and Project ID (your project name) from the Vercel dashboard.

 ## Troubleshooting

 - If deployment fails, check the build logs in the Vercel dashboard